IE School of Global & Public Affairs Launches Executive Master in International Trade

-The IE School of Global and Public Affairs and the International Trade Centre (ITC), a joint agency of the United Nations and the World Trade Organization, in collaboration with the International Islamic Trade Finance Corporation (ITFC) recently celebrated the launch of the Executive Master in Internationalization and Trade.
+The IE School of Global and Public Affairs and the International Trade Centre (ITC), a joint agency of the United Nations and the World Trade Organization, in collaboration with the International Islamic Trade Finance Corporation (ITFC) recently celebrated the launch of the Executive Master in International Trade.
 A unique example of a partnership between multilateral agencies and a top tier university, the blended format program will begin in March 2020, combining face-to face modules in Madrid and Geneva with live online sessions and interactive forums.

 The event, Challenges of Global Trade and International Business Expansion, held on the IE campus in Madrid, featured a panel discussion with ITFC CEO, Hani Salem Sonbol; ITC Executive Director Arancha Gonzalez; and invited speaker Cabify Chief Cities & Communities Officer, Isaac Martin Barbero.
 Director of EsGlobal Cristina Manzano moderated the discussion.